SESYNC-ci/ci-spring2016/Lessons/shiny.md

     )
 ```

+**Some other notes on ui layout**

-In addition to titles for tabs, you can also use fun [icons](http://shiny.rstudio.com/reference/shiny/latest/icon.html).
+-   In addition to titles for tabs, you can also use fun [icons](http://shiny.rstudio.com/reference/shiny/latest/icon.html).

 ### Customize appearance